Skip to main content

 4 mentions Positive Neutral Negative

-• “The movement in cutscenes is so bad that the running animation made me laugh so hard I had to actually take a break from the game for a moment.”
+• “Movement in cutscenes is so bad, the running animation made me laugh so hard I had to actually take a break from the game for a moment.”

-• “The graphics are smoother, and while there are some cutscenes that definitely need to be patched, it's funny.”
+• “The graphics are smoother, and while some cutscenes definitely need to be patched, it's funny.”

 3 mentions Positive Neutral Negative